sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 - SQL versions have been standardized (..., SQL-93, SQL:1999, SQL:2003, ...)
 - Various implementations (MySQL, PostgreSQL, Oracle, DB2, SQLite, ...) with different support for the standard and vendor extensions
-- Switching database implementations without abstraction layer like ORM not an easy task
 - AQL has only two implementations, but first implementation heavily relied on semantics of SQL and its implementation PostgreSQL
+- Problems of changing AQL implementations are similar to these **migrating an application from one SQL implementation to another**

 ## Not implemented functions of the query language